 Ping is used to test the reachability of a host on an IP network and measure the round-trip time for messages sent from the originating host to a destination computer.

-Is Ping useful for continuous network monitoring?
+Is Ping effective for diagnosing all network issues?